 Seafood Export Consultative Committee

-The Seafood Export Consultative Committee (SECC) is the principal consultative committee for the Department of Agriculture and Water Resources to consult with the Australian seafood export industry on technical and administrative matters in relation to the export of fish and fish products.
+The Seafood Export Consultative Committee (SECC) is the principal consultative committee for the Department of Agriculture, Water and the Environment (the department) to consult with the Australian seafood export industry on technical and administrative matters in relation to the export of fish and fish products.

 The aim of SECC is to provide an effective and ongoing forum for formal liaison and consultation between the department and relevant stakeholders in the industry.
 SECC will consider and provide advice to the department on matters which are relevant to the industry.

 The aim of SECC is to:

 - Assist the department to improve the effectiveness and efficiency of export certification, export market access and issues relevant to the industry